alifwahid/alifwahid.github.io/_posts/2018-12-02-on-being-concise-but-imprecise.md

 poems.
 Steven Pinker's books on language explain this very well - most recently he had an excellent chapter about this in *The Sense of Style* (2014).
-The gist of it is that a network (or web) contains more information than its corresponding tree.
+The gist of it is that a network (or web) contains more information than its corresponding tree (technical term is a *spanning tree*).
 Consequently, something must get lost when translating a web into a tree, when expressing a thought in words, or when compressing a bit to it.
 Concision begets imprecision, and it is forever thus.